-In 2018, this seasonal program will run on Friday nights from April 13 – October 26 and Thursday nights from July 5 – August 30.
-Hours vary as sunset times shift throughout the season.
+In 2019, this seasonal program will run on Friday nights only, from April 5 – October 25.

-Please be aware that throughput in the Observatory is limited.
-During the summer when we are the busiest, please plan to arrive no later than half an hour before the end of the program to ensure a place in line.
-Visitors arriving less than a half-hr before close may participate in other astronomy-themed activities but will be admitted to the observatory only as time allows.
+Please be aware that space in the Observatory is limited.
+On clear nights during the summer, please plan to arrive no later than an hour before the end of the program to improve your chances of getting a place in line.
+Visitors arriving after we have reached capacity may participate in other astronomy-themed activities but will not be admitted to the Observatory.

 Approximately 20 minutes